n123git/save-docs/troubleshoot.md

    * The Infinite Tunnel entrance becomes a bricked-up wall like when you’ve used all your daily attempts, but the tunnel’s black fog overlay still appears faintly (as if its graphics layer is still active). <br/><img src="/assets/ggl_tunnel.webp" alt="Screenshot of the Infinite Tunnel during GGl" width="400"/>

 ## Ghost Wallpaper
 This glitch creates several neat oddities, including: breaking the captions, hiding decimal points, and leaving you with a plain black Yo-kai Pad Wallpaper.
 It takes position -1 in the wallpaper select (before Cool Blue - the first wallpaper), and occurs when your wallpaper is set to an invalid value (`0x10`-`0xFF`).
 It is the *only* wallpaper to be nameless (showing as blank in the wallpaper select) and aside from that the above it causes no harmful problems.
-Just a neat oddity.</br>
+Just a neat oddity.<br/>
 ![Invalid Wallpaper](assets/wallpaper_corrupt.png)

 ## Ghost Bicycle and Ghost Bell
   These are both caused by invalid values.
 An invalid bicycle skin leads to the bicycle itself appearing invisible, despite nate being in the bicycle position as usual - which looks very intruiging.
-A bad bell makes it silent.<br/>
+An invalid bell leads to the bell being silent - completely eliminating the point almost as if it werent a feature in the first place.<br/>

 ![Invisible Bicycle due to invalid skin](assets/ghost_bicycle.png)